leonardo329cf/NoteAppBackend/README.md

 ## Running the tests

-The folders "xxxx class related tests" use the same mocked data, and they will interfere with each other.
+The folders "xxxx class related tests" use the same mocked data, and they will interfere with each other, you must restart the note application before running other folder.
 * On Postman:
 You can run the folders:
-User class related tests
+	* User class related tests;
-Restart the note application
-Note class related tests
+	* Note class related tests;
-Restart the note application
-Contribution class related tests
+	* Contribution class related tests
-Restart the note application

 ## Built With